If you have questions that aren’t answered here, please contact us.

 Where does Judy’s case stand now?

-Despite Judy’s exceptional record, expressions of remorse, disproportionately long sentence, low-risk assessment, and the support of thousands, on April 21, 2017, the NY Parole Board denied Judy parole.
+Despite Judy’s exceptional record, expressions of remorse, disproportionately long sentence, low-risk assessment, and the support of thousands, on April 21, 2017, at Judy’s first hearing, the NY Parole Board denied Judy parole.
 The Parole Board argued that Judy’s release would not be “compatible with the welfare of society” because she is “still a symbol of violent terroristic crime.”

 The Parole Board’s decision was ruled “arbitrary and capricious” by the New York State Supreme Court in April 2018.
 The Judge held that the Parole Board had failed to follow state law and court precedents.
 These laws and precedents require that parole decisions not be based solely on the severity of the crime or the defendant’s conduct at trial, but must give more weight to whether the inmate has been rehabilitated and no longer poses a risk to society.
 The Judge said “parole board determinations [should be based] on a forward-looking paradigm, rather than a backward-looking approach.”
 As a result, the court ordered the Parole Board to hold a new hearing for Judy within 60 days.

 However, this new hearing was delayed because of an appeal by the NY Attorney General.
 In November 2018, the New York Appellate Division found that the Parole Board had acted wrongfully, in particular by failing to provide Judy with access to key documents.
 The court ordered the Parole Board’s Appeals Unit hold a new administrative appeal hearing.
 The result of that new hearing is still pending.
 Regardless of the decision, Judy — like all people eligible for parole — is entitled to a new parole hearing every two years.
 She will have a new hearing in April 2019.